-How does Orton-Gillingham help the dyslexic brain?
+How does Orton-Gillingham tutoring help the dyslexic brain?

 He advocated for instructional methods based on the simultaneous engagement of visual, auditory, and kinesthetic channels, emphasizing the unity of the language systems.

 The Orton-Gillingham approach, created in the 1930s, is a multisensory, structured, and sequential literacy intervention, designed to help students with dyslexia improve their reading, writing and spelling skills.
+It was developed by Anna Gillingham and Bessie Stillman and based on the neurological research of Dr. Samuel T. Orton.

 The Orton-Gillingham approach calls for the need for explicit instruction that is direct, sequential, systematic, cumulative, diagnostic, and multisensory in nature.